groupdock/capre/README.md

 handle transferring the actual data.
 Capre solely keeps track of unique identifiers and which of them were changed since your last sync.

 ## Capre Master

-The Capre Master tracks what items change in your data set.
+The Capre Master is where you track which items have changed in your data set.

 ```js
 var capre = require('capre')